abinit/abinit/doc/installation.md

     Please run the complete set of ABINIT tests to gain a better confidence in your installation.
 ```

-This means that the internal "fast" tests ran successfully.
+This means that the internal *fast* suite ran successfully.
 If you do not get
 this message, then the executables were not properly generated, or there is a
 problem with the makefile that drives the internal test.
 In this case, after
 having tried to solve the problem by yourself, you should contact somebody in